aukletio/Auklet-Releaser-C/README.md

-# Auklet Profiler
+# Auklet C/C++ Profiler

-Auklet is an IoT C/C++ profiler that runs on Linux.
+Auklet's IoT C/C++ profiler is built to run on any POSIX operating system.
+It has been validated on:

+- Ubuntu 16.04

 It consists of three components: